MengyuWu/ADB-HW2/README.txt

 We chose option b for this part (not including multiple-word information in the content summaries).

-Part II is done in the same function that performs the algorithm in Part I (classify method in WebDatabaseClassification class).
+Part of Part II is done in the same function that performs the algorithm in Part I (classify method in WebDatabaseClassification class).
 After calculating the coverage for Ci, the classify method calls the output summmary method, which outputs the content summary of the database into a text file.